6 Phrases To Say And Avoid In A Performance Review

 3. “What were your concerns about completing your daily tasks and projects?”

-When your employees were completing their tasks, they would have encountered some concerns that they rather kept to themselves.
+When your employees were completing their tasks, they would have encountered some concerns that they rather keep to themselves.
 So, this is the time for you to ask them the question and listen.
 Because you never know exactly why they decided to keep quiet about them.
 Take some notes of what kind of issues they faced prior to their performance review.

 4. “I noticed that you’re having issues with task A while working on project Y. Here are my suggestions.”